Cataarangod/GitHub_Codecademy/CommandLine.md

 On Mac and Linux we access the command line with Bash; Windows comes with a different buil-in command line, but Windows users can also download Bash.

-### Navigation:
+### 🧭 Navigation:
 Navigate through a computer filesystem: View the content of the filesystem, move through the different directories (folders), and make new files and directories.

+🔽 (ls) When you type ls, the command line looks at the directory you are in, and then “lists” all the files and directories inside of it. <br>
 ![image](https://user-images.githubusercontent.com/75914408/220755638-8468cf3a-9158-47cc-9787-7ff625d330b9.png) <br>

-⬆ When you type ls, the command line looks at the directory you are in, and then “lists” all the files and directories inside of it.
+🔽 (pwd) It stands for “print working directory.”
+It outputs the name of the directory you are currently in, called the working directory.
+Together with ls, the pwd command is useful to show where you are in the filesystem. <br>
 ![image](https://user-images.githubusercontent.com/75914408/220755681-6a98ec1c-6e8b-4961-9af3-2f0a3c1ff53a.png) <br>
-⬆ pwd stands for “print working directory.”
-It outputs the name of the directory you are currently in, called the working directory.
-Together with ls, the pwd command is useful to show where you are in the filesystem.

-![image](https://user-images.githubusercontent.com/75914408/220767680-31812462-47c9-48b3-95e2-38546c8d4d32.png) <br>
-⬆ cd stands for “change directory.”
+🔽 (cd) It stands for “change directory.”
 Just as you would click on a folder in Windows Explorer or Finder, cd switches you into the directory you specify.
 In other words, cd changes the working directory.
-As you can see when we use ls the list it displays [2014  2015  hardware.txt] so if we use cd 2015 it will take us to "2015" directory
+As you can see when we use ls the list it displays [2014  2015  hardware.txt] so if we use cd 2015 it will take us to "2015" directory <br>
+![image](https://user-images.githubusercontent.com/75914408/220767680-31812462-47c9-48b3-95e2-38546c8d4d32.png) <br>

-aaaaaaaaaaaaaaaa   <br>
+🔽aaaaaaaaaaaaaaaa   <br>
-⬆

 ### Manipulation:
 Manipulate the contents of the fylesystem; move files, delete files and directories and mooooore.